Ypiranga Futebol Clube

-Ypiranga Futebol Clube, commonly referred to as Ypiranga de Erechim or Ypiranga, is a Brazilian professional club based in Erechim, Rio Grande do Sul founded on 18 August 1924.
-It competes in the Campeonato Brasileiro Série C, the third tier of Brazilian football, as well as in the Campeonato Gaúcho, the top flight of the Rio Grande do Sul state football league.
+Ypiranga Futebol Clube, commonly referred to as Ypiranga de Erechim or Ypiranga, is a Brazilian professional football club based in Erechim, Rio Grande do Sul.
+Founded in 1924, it competes in the Campeonato Brasileiro Série C, the third tier of Brazilian football, as well as in the Campeonato Gaúcho, the top flight of the Rio Grande do Sul state football league.

 History

-The origins of Ypiranga Futebol Clube go back to the rivalry with the Ítalo-Brasileiro, then the only club in the city of Erechim.
-In 1924, a match between the Ítalo-Brasileiro and Douradense, team from Linha Dourado, was being played in the field where today is located the Júlio de Castilhos square, in the center of Erechim.
-A group of people who had recently arrived in town showed support for Douradense - a fact that caused a general confusion at the end of the match.
-The next day, gathered in the ballroom of the Hotel Central on Avenida Maurício Cardoso, the group of soccer enthusiasts decided to create a new club.
-Their patriotic motivation gave the new association the colors green and yellow, as well as a name that referred to Brazil's independence: on 18 August 1924, Ypiranga Futebol Clube was born.
-Among the founders, names like Arthur Incerti, Favorino Pinto, Ercilia Di Francesco Amorim, Fioravante Tagliari, Florêncio Antunes de Oliveira, Francisco de Oliveira Dias, Heraclides Franco, Jacinto Godoy, João Antonio Sírtoli, João Magnabosco, João Reis Solon, João Vitorino dos Reis are registered, José Maria de Amorim, Lizandro Araújo, Nilo Amorim, Otto Feldmann, Paulo Damasceno Ferreira, Sigismundo Pllak, Sebastião César, Silvestre Péricles Monteiro - later on the author of the club's anthem -, Simão Vasconcelos de Souza, Themistocles Ochoa, Theodoro Tedesco, and Vitório Alovise.
+The origins of Ypiranga Futebol Clube go back to the rivalry with Ítalo-Brasileiro, then the only club in the city of Erechim.
+In 1924, a match between Ítalo-Brasileiro and Douradense, team from Linha Dourado, was being played in the field where the Júlio de Castilhos square is located today, in the center of Erechim.
+A group of people who had recently arrived in town showed support for Douradense – a fact that caused a general confusion at the end of the match.
+The next day, in the ballroom of Hotel Central on Avenida Maurício Cardoso, the group of soccer enthusiasts decided to create a new club.
+Their patriotic motivation gave the new association the colors green and yellow, as well as a name that referred to Brazil's independence, and on 18 August 1924, Ypiranga Futebol Clube was born.

+On 20 September 1924, the club played its first game, a 1–0 victory over Italo-Brasileiro.

+The club became professional in 1965, and two years later won their first title, the Campeonato Gaucho A2 (Second Division).
+In 1970 the Colosso da Lagoa opened with a match between Gremio and Pelé's Santos, where he scored his 1040th goal.

+In 2010, the club made its first Copa do Brasil appearance, losing to Avaí 3–0.
+In 2016, the club had their best Copa do Brasil campaign, eliminating Atletico Goianense and Aparecidense before losing 3-1 on aggregate to Fluminense.

+In 2019, the club won their fifth Campeonato Gaucho A2 title, and in the Serie C, the club topped their group in the first stage, being eliminated by Confiança in the first round of the playoffs, and finishing seventh overall.
+In 2020, the club topped the table in the first stage again, but missed out on promotion in the playoffs following a new format, finishing third in the group and sixth in the overall table.
+In 2021, the club topped the first stage table for the third consecutive time, but missed out on promotion and finished fifth in the overall table, their best finish ever.
+The club also had the best attack of the first phase, with the team scoring 26 goals, led by league goalscorer Quirino.
+The following year, the club finished runner-up in the Campeonato Gaucho; Ypiranga topped the table in the first stage, including a 3–1 victory over Serie A club Internacional, before losing the finals to Gremio 3–1 on aggregate.